THE TRUTH IS BLACK & WHITE

 "Great Skincare requires a little education and a lot of quality ingredients"

 Myth #1.
-The more active ingredients, the better
+The more active ingredients, the better.
+Not true.

 In essence, active ingredients are what make a skincare product effective.
-So, many people assume that using a product that boasts of a lot of different active ingredients can magically transform their skin and fix all the skin issues.
+So, many people assume that using a product that boasts of a lot of different active ingredients can magically transform their skin.

-More must always be better, right?
-No, with skincare, adding more does not equal better.
+More is better, right?
+Not true - with skincare, adding more does not equal better.

 Active ingredients have a percentage range where they are most effective at achieving a desired result.
 For some ingredients, the percentage range is much lower than others, and anything beyond that range can either be ineffective or worse, it can cause irritation to the skin.
 And some active ingredients just don’t work when mixed with other active ingredients.